Recently added item(s)

 You have no items in your basket.

-When we have a skin blemish, a spot, or a rash, our knee-jerk response is to reach for a lotion or cream to make it better, or makeup to hide it.
+When we have a skin blemish, a spot, or a rash, often our knee-jerk response is to reach for a lotion or cream to make it better, or makeup to hide it.
 But is this the optimal solution to poor skin health?

 Skin conditions, such as acne, psoriasis, pruritis (itching without a clear cause), atopic dermatitis (eczema), cellulitis, and melanoma (skin cancer), represent a significant burden to public health worldwide, according to The Global Burden of Disease Study in 2010.
 Several skin conditions, including fungal skin diseases and acne vulgaris, were even amongst the top 10 most prevalent diseases.1 They can have a real impact on both our physical and mental health, with a recent paper finding that young adults with severe acne are vulnerable to suicidal thoughts.2 So, it’s imperative that we collectively find an effective solution.